 The greatest gift my mom gave me was introducing me to Christ.
 I can’t even begin to tell you the impact that has had on my life.

 Deb: You focus on practical, stylish everyday outfits.
 What should women over 40 keep in mind when putting together a wardrobe like this?

 Cyndi: I think it’s important as we age to find the clothes that fit and work for our body type.
 Once you know what to wear, it makes getting dressed much easier.

 Deb: What trends are you loving for fall?
 Trends you wouldn’t touch?

 I don’t like to say never, but some of the trends I probably won’t be wearing are the choker necklaces (I do not want to accentuate my neck) and the culotte trend.
-I can’t get into that style of pant.
+I can’t get into that style of pants.

 Deb: Many women struggle with casual, everyday style.
 What tips do you have for wardrobe essentials and for how to put outfits together without getting overwhelmed or frustrated?

-Cyndi: I talk a lot on my blog about having wardrobe essentials such as great fitting jeans, white shirts, dress pants, a classic pump, a little black dress, etc. These are the pieces I will spend more money on so they last from season to season.
+Cyndi: I talk a lot on my blog about having wardrobe essentials such as great-fitting jeans, white shirts, dress pants, a classic pump, a little black dress, etc. These are the pieces I will spend more money on so they last from season to season.